2024–25 European windstorm season: Storm Floris (Ning)

 Storm Floris was named on 1 August 2025 by the Met Office.
 The same day, it was also named Ning by Free University of Berlin.

 This system was expected deliver strong winds and heavy rainfall across the northern half of the country on Monday and early Tuesday the 4 & 5 August.

 A Yellow wind warning, issued by the Met Office on Friday, 1 August, covered a significant swath of the northern UK.
 This included Northern Ireland, north Wales, northern England, and the entire expanse of Scotland, where the most intense winds were anticipated to be recorded.
-The warning was in effect from 6 AM on Monday, 4 August until 6 AM on Tuesday, 5 August, 2025.
-Many inland areas within this warning zone could experience gusts of 40-50mph, while exposed coastal areas and higher ground in Scotland may see winds reaching 60-70mph, with a small chance of isolated gusts up to 85mph.
+The warning was in effect from 6 AM on Monday, 4 August until 6 AM on Tuesday, 5 August 2025.
+Many inland areas within this warning zone could experience gusts of 40-50 mph, while exposed coastal areas and higher ground in Scotland may see winds reaching 60-70 mph, with a small chance of isolated gusts up to 85 mph.
 These conditions, combined with heavy rain, could lead to travel disruption, power cuts, and potential damage to buildings and trees.
 In Met Éireann issued yellow wind warnings for north-western counties.

 A day later the Met Office issued an amber wind warning for much of mainland Scotland where gusts were likely to reach 80 to 90 mph on some exposed coasts, hills and bridges.

 The Swedish Meteorological and Hydrological Institute issued a yellow wind warning for large parts of Västra Götaland County and southern Värmland County.
 During Tuesday windy with strong to very strong gusty winds, locally storm gusts.

 Norwegian Meteorological Institute, issued orange wind warnings for south-western Norway with a larger yellow wind warning surrounding it, including Oslo.
 The storm was expected to bring heavy rainfall and strong winds to large parts of Southern Norway.
 The winds will be strongest in parts of Sunnhordland, Rogaland and Agder.
-We have issued an orange warning of locally very strong wind gusts with the possibility of gusts of 30-35 m/s on Tuesday.
+We have issued an orange warning of locally very strong wind gusts with the possibility of gusts of 30–35 m/s on Tuesday.

 Flights from Glasgow Airport to the Scottish islands were cancelled on Monday as the west of the country was battered by strong winds.
 In all, Aviation analytics company Cirium said 68 flights from UK airports have been cancelled.
 In Northern Ireland, several flights have been cancelled and thousands of homes are without power across the rest of the country after Storm Floris arrived overnight.
 Several councils have closed outdoor spaces, including parks and recycling centres.

 The highest windspeed recorded by Storm Floris, was 124 mph, according to Met Office data.

 Storm Lukas

 Storm Lukas was named by the Italian Servizio Meteorologico on 20 August 2025.

-One man tragically died after being dragged away by an overflowing river in Sicily, which has been hit by deadly floods as intense storms, described as 'water bombs,' lashed down.
-The storms caused bridges to crumble and swept cars away.
+One man died after being dragged away by an overflowing river in Sicily.
+The storm caused bridges to crumble and swept cars away.